Parentage and Parenting Plans

-A factor under RCW 26.09.191 applies to a parent.
+- A factor under RCW 26.09.191 applies to a parent.

-The parents cannot take part in dispute resolution equally.
+- The parents cannot take part in dispute resolution equally.

-One of you cannot afford alternative dispute resolution.
+- One of you cannot afford alternative dispute resolution.
 You can read the law about this at RCW 26.09.187(1).

-If you choose mediation, you will meet with a mediator: a neutral third party who may be a lawyer, retired judge or court commissioner, or mental health professional.
+If you choose mediation, you will meet with a mediator.
+A mediator is a neutral third party who may be a lawyer, retired judge or court commissioner, or mental health professional.
 The mediator will try to get you to come to an agreement.
 If you choose an arbitrator, you will meet with a neutral third party (a lawyer, or retired judge or court commissioner) who may try to help you reach agreement, but who will make a decision you both must follow if you cannot.

 You must usually pay a counselor, mediator, or arbitrator.
 It can cost a lot.
 However, ADR can help you avoid the stress, expense, and unpredictability of court.

 Probably, if you do what the parenting plan says.
 All parenting plans have the same requirements (RCW 26.09.405 - .560):

 - Giving the other parent notice beforehand.

-Giving the other parent a chance to object to the move.
+- Giving the other parent a chance to object to the move.

 - Being able to ask the court to change a parenting plan, including who the children live with, based on a parent’s move.

 You can file a Motion instead of filing a petition, as long as both these are true:

 - At the time you file the motion, less than 24 months have passed since entry of the Order establishing parentage.

-Your proposed parenting plan does not change who has custody
+- Your proposed parenting plan does not change who has custody

 It is money one parent pays the other to help support the children.
 A parent has a legal duty to support their children.
 You usually pay monthly.

 Even if you each have the children half time, the judge may order one of you to pay the other support if there is a big difference in your incomes.

 Generally, it uses the Washington State Child Support Schedule.
 The Schedule works like an income tax table.
 The court figures out each parent’s income.

 The judge wants to make sure your children have enough money to meet their needs:

-clothes and food
+- Clothes and food

-rent or mortgage and utilities
+- Rent or mortgage and utilities

 Both parents may have to share costs for uninsured health care, daycare, school tuition, and long-distance visit expenses according to their incomes and the number of children living with them.